ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-route-server.md

 | `string` | ""      |

 Description
 :   The filepath to the graph file for loading.
-It may be empty on initialization, but then the graph must be set from the server’s set graph service later.
+It may be empty on initialization, but then the graph must be set from the server's set graph service later.

 ### **`graph_file_loader`**